danizen/dancertix/README.md

 ## Heroku

-On heroku, this application is deployed using both the python buildpack and the nodejs buildpack
+On heroku, this application is deployed using both the nodejs buildpack and the python buildpack.
+You may need to modify some file to redeploy.